bdd/.emacs.d/README.md

 Almost all packages are sourced from [MELPA](http://melpa.milkbox.net/) repository.
 At first launch they will be downloaded and installed.

 The only exception is the latest version of `org-mode`.
-Emacs ships with an older version so you will need to manually upgrade it to latest version with `M-x package-install <RET> org <RET>`.
+Emacs ships with an older version.
+You will need to manually upgrade it to the latest version with `M-x package-install <RET> org <RET>`.